NY judge dismisses toll hike lawsuit tied to World Trade Center

-The AAA, or American Automobile Association, said the tolls wrongly forced drivers to subsidise the "speculative" World Trade Center site redevelopment and pay for roadways that the Port Authority did not control, such as New Jersey's state-run Pulaski Skyway.
+The AAA, or American Automobile Association, said raising tolls forced drivers to subsidize the escalating costs for the "speculative" redevelopment of the World Trade Center site.

-It also said toll hikes were unnecessary because the Port Authority's own transportation network was running a surplus.
+It said the increases were "totally unrelated" to the Port Authority's mission to oversee much of the New York region's transportation network, and were unnecessary because that network was running a surplus.

 But the judge said AAA provided no evidence that toll money would be spent on the World Trade Center, or that the hikes were excessive relative to the benefits they could provide, such as safer roads or reduced congestion.